srschnitz/Pocket-DOE/README.md

 5. I want to add data back into the app for analysis.
 6. Analysis should include both anova and surface area (Still working on including the anova.
 I like the surface)

-I have tow types of apps that I have in my repo right now One is a straight out of box DOE where you set up.
+I have two types of apps that I have in my repo right now One is a straight out of box DOE where you set up.
 Second is based on my windblend doe that I am currently working.
 I have the analysis based on the color factors.
 So will need to add the other reponse variables that I think are important.